1956 Formula One season

-Juan Manuel Fangio (pictured in 1957) driving for Ferrari won his fourth Drivers' Championship.
+Juan Manuel Fangio (pictured in 1957) driving for Ferrari won his record-extending fourth Drivers' Championship.

 Stirling Moss finished runner-up in the World Championship of Drivers.

 Peter Collins finished third in the World Championship of Drivers.

 The 1956 Formula One season was the tenth season of FIA Formula One motor racing.
 It featured the seventh World Championship of Drivers, which was contested over eight races between 22 January and 2 September 1956.
 The season also included nine non-championship races for Formula One cars.